Predicting fluid-structure interaction with graph neural networks: Quasi-monolithic graph neural network

 \section{Quasi-monolithic graph neural network}

-In this section, we construct the quasi-monolithic GNN framework for FSI systems using the components introduced in Sec. \ref{sec:method}.
-Under the arbitrary Lagrangian-Eulerian formulation, the framework contains two sub-networks: a GNN for the temporally propagating fluid state, and an MLP to evolve the mesh state that is projected to a low dimension via POD.
+In this section, we construct the quasi-monolithic graph neural network framework for FSI systems using the components covered in Sec. \ref{sec:method}.
+We choose to construct our framework under the arbitrary Lagrangian-Eulerian (ALE) formulation, reducing the complexity of lift and drag statistics extraction and also relieve the need of on-the-fly mesh adaptation.
+Since the mesh is body-fitting, if we only consider the movement of the solid at the solid-fluid interface, these movements can be implicitly modeled by the ALE mesh movement.
+With the spatial and temporal discretization discussed in Sec. \ref{sec:fom}, the purpose of the framework would be to predict the flow information $(u_x,u_y,p)$ and ALE mesh displacement information $(\delta x,\delta y)$ at all vertices of the mesh at each time step $t_n$, using flow and mesh displacement information from time step(s) before $t_n$.
+To serve this purpose, the proposed framework contains two sub-networks: a hypergraph neural network to temporally propagate fluid state, and a multi-layer perceptron to evolve the mesh state that has been projected to a low dimension via complex-valued POD.
 A schematic of the data flow during temporal roll-out is shown in Fig. \ref{fig:dataflow}.
-In the remaining parts of this section, we will first discuss the choice of formulation and then describe the setups of the two sub-networks.
+In the remaining parts of this section, we will describe the setups of the two sub-networks in detail.